MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-background-process.md

 ### Registers and configures Teams app

-Registers a Teams app in [Developer](https://dev.teams.microsoft.com/home) using the manifest template in `templates/appPackage/manifest.template.json`.
+Registers a Teams app in [Developer Portal](https://dev.teams.microsoft.com/home) using the manifest template in `templates/appPackage/manifest.template.json`.

 After registration and configuration of the app, local debug files generates.